Technical SEO Audit Checklist For Local Businesses

 Inconsistencies confuse search engines and can harm your local rankings.
 You can use tools like BrightLocal or Moz Local to audit your business listings across major Australian directories and fix errors.

-- Address: Use the official Australia Post format for your address.
+- Address: Use one consistent format based on the official Australia Post format.

 - ABN: Display your Australian Business Number consistently where required.